schoeberl/chisel-lab/lab2/README.md

 ### Optional: Generating Hardware

 In lab1 you have learned how to generate hardware to run in an FPGA.
-In this lab exercise you used testing to run your combinational circuit.
+In the current lab exercise you used testing to run your combinational circuit.
 However, we can also run those circuits on the FPGA boards and use switches and LEDs to test the circuits.